BostonUniversitySeniorDesign/21-17-Future-of-Heat/Software/README_Software.md

     2. After setting up your new project, it will display all the initialization code you need to get started, for example :

-'<script> // Your web app's Firebase configuration
+`<script> // Your web app's Firebase configuration
    // For Firebase JS SDK v7.20.0 and later, measurementId is optional var firebaseConfig = {
        apiKey: "AIzaSyCtjVPCkMEUtS4fd6zuc91DjEeeXi2ncL0",